-Our Austin Fertility Clinic helps cancer patients secure financial assistance and information on fertility preservation options for men facing cancer.
+Our Austin Fertility Clinic has assistance for men with cancer.
+From financial assistance and information on fertility preservation we have options for men facing cancer.

 Before beginning any form of cancer treatment, consult with your oncologist about the risks of infertility.
 Most common cancer treatments such as surgery, chemotherapy and radiation can affect your ability to father children in the future.
 Sperm freezing prior to, or in the early stages of, treatment offers the option to have biological children after your treatment.
 Frozen sperm specimens, when properly stored, will remain viable for almost an indefinite period of time.

-At the time of freezing, the Austin IVF lab staff will first perform a semen analysis to determine how many quality sperm are present in the sample.
+At the time of freezing, our IVF lab staff will first perform a semen analysis to determine how many quality sperm are present in the sample.
 This number will dictate how the sample will be divided into vials and frozen.

 If there are many sperm present, the sample may be divided into two or more vials.
 If the sample contains a low number of moving sperm, the sample may be frozen all in one vial.
 If this is the case, the staff will probably recommend that the man freeze additional samples, based on the number and quality of the sperm present in the ejaculate.

 Sperm banking- Fertile Hope’s sharing hope program for men

 Texas Fertility Center works with Fertile Hope to assist patients newly diagnosed with cancer receive discounted fertility preservation options at Texas Fertility Center, including sperm freezing & sperm storage.

 - One on-site collection of the specimen at our IVF lab